Round-Robin Team Links

 When a slot is booked:

-3. Filter busy — anyone with a confirmed scheduling_calendar_events row that overlaps the requested slot (with buffer expansion) is skipped
+scheduling_calendar_eventsrow that overlaps the requested slot (with buffer expansion) is skipped - Apply the distribution strategy — see below

 If every rep is OOO or busy at the picked slot, Workestra falls back to the next pointer position regardless — the booking still succeeds, with a warning logged.
 (Availability calculation already filters slots where every rep is busy, so this is a very narrow race.)